KH-ReFined/KH-ReFined/README.md

 ### Kingdom Hearts 1
 - Disable the framelimiter in cutscenes.
 [E]
+- The config for the game is now named "config_kh1.dat" so that any changes do not affect other games.
+[I]
 - Fix an issue with the cutscenes, preventing pause and skipping whilst they have a fade effect.
 [E]
 - Add a feature that allows soft resetting upon pressing START+SELECT.
 [I]
 - Adds in a toggle to the Config menu which toggles between KH1 and KH2 style Field of View.
 [I]